 In Asia, cases are sporadic, but as wheat intake increases, more cases have been confirmed with duodenal biopsy.

-For diagnosis to occur, it is best to continue with a Gluten containing diet until results have been confirmed.
+For a diagnosis to occur, it is best to continue with a Gluten-containing diet until results have been confirmed.

 Processed foods that contain thickeners, modified food starch, extracts, syrups and starches may also contain gluten in the form of Wheat, Barely or Oat.
 Read all labels.